leoshawn/colorama.js/README.md

     npm install colorama

 You can also use colorama.js from directly within the browser.
-Simply include the `colorama.*.js` or `colorama.*.min.js` file to get started!
+Simply include the `colorama.*.js` or `colorama.*.min.js` file from the 'dist' directory to get started!

 ## Usage